University 18 Yrs + | Parties and Voting

 There is not state funding of political parties, except limited funding for the Parliamentary work of the main opposition party, and patronage in terms of the appointment of people to public positions is decided by the party in Government rather than shared.

 Evidence of the distancing of British parties and from their members is clearer though.
-The proportion of voters that strongly identify with one of the parties has fallen from 48% in 1964 to under 10% now.
-Turnout at elections has fallen from a peak of 84% in 1950 to under 70% in the last two general elections.
+The proportion of voters that strongly identify with one of the parties has fallen from 48% in 1964 to under 10%.
+Turnout at elections has fallen from a peak of 84% in 1950 to under 70%.